 - type only one space following the end of a sentence

-Because of the adoption of anonymous refereeing by the Journal with effect from 1 January 2014, the title page and manuscript should include no information that clearly identifies the authors or their affiliations.
-Authors should submit a separate cover letter, which is not part of the manuscript, that can include the following information: the full title; the names of the authors without qualifications or titles; the affiliations and full addresses of the authors; the name, address, telephone and fax numbers, and e-mail address of the author responsible for all correspondence and correction of proofs.
+Because of the adoption of anonymous refereeing by the Journal with effect from 1 January 2014, Cover letter and manuscript should include no information that clearly identifies the authors or their affiliations.
+Authors should submit a separate title page, which is not part of the manuscript, that can include the following information: the full title; the names of the authors without qualifications or titles; the affiliations and full addresses of the authors; the name, address, telephone, and e-mail address of the author responsible for all correspondence and correction of proofs.
 Any acknowledgements should also appear on this page, not in the manuscript.
-These acknowledgements will appear in the printed version if the manuscript is accepted.
+These acknowledgements will appear in the published online version if the manuscript is accepted.

 Manuscripts should be compiled in the following order:

 - Title and running title

 - Short structured abstract (BACKGROUND; METHODS; RESULTS; CONCLUSIONS)